BlackBeard085/x1console/README.md

 ### Ledger

 Option 7 allows you to **Monitor Ledger**, checking if it is active.
 In cases of fatal crashes or ledger failures, this option enables you to remove the ledger for a smoother restart.
+You can also create a backup of the ledger if required

 ### Set Commission